-D. Non-Vendor Required North Carolina State Tests
+D. Non-Vendor Required State Tests

-Section D of this handbook includes a brief overview of the tests that are produced and managed by the NCDPI's Office of Accountability and Testing and are required as part of the Annual Testing Program.
-Additional information about each test is in the specific test administration guide.
+This section of the handbook includes a brief overview of the tests that are produced and managed by the NCDPI's Office of Accountability and Testing and are required as part of the Annual Testing Program.
+Additional information about each test can be found in the specific test administration guide.
+All non-vendor tests required as part of the Annual Testing Program must be administered during instructional hours on scheduled school days or staff workdays.

-- Beginning-of-Grade 3 Reading Test
+- Beginning-of-Grade 3 (BOG3) Reading Test

-- Read to Achieve Test
+- Read to Achieve (RtA) Test

+- Grade 3 Reading Retest

-- End-of-Grade Tests
+- End-of-Grade (EOG) Tests

-- End-of-Course Tests
+- End-of-Course (EOC) Tests

 - North Carolina Alternate Assessments